 Jayson Ness became a volunteer assistant coach for the University of Minnesota, his alma mater, in 2011.
 He previously served as a graduate assistant for a year after finishing his career as a wrestler.

-Ness ended his career with as the 2010 NCAA champion in the 133-pound weight class.
+Ness ended his career with as the 2010 NCAA National Champion in the 133-pound weight class.
 He was named the Most Outstanding Wrestler of the Tournament on his way to receiving the Dan Hodge Trophy as the nation's best wrestler.

-Ness posted a perfect record of 31-0 on the season, part of 33-match win streak overall.
+Ness posted a perfect record of 31-0 that season, part of 33-match win streak overall.
 He won 10 matches against ranked opponents.
 The fastest of his 19 pins came at the 40-second mark.

 In his senior year, Ness claimed his second Big Ten title to cap off a conference season that saw him earn Big Ten Wrestler of the Year honors.
 Ness was also named to the Academic All-America and Academic All-Big Ten rosters.
-He earned the Minnesota athletic department's Golden Goldys Male Athlete of the Year award and Team MVP award.
+He earned the Minnesota athletic department's Golden Goldy's Male Athlete of the Year and the team's MVP award.